Parable #20. The Bread out of Heaven:

 The celebration of the Life of the Spirit of Messiah (the giving of Living Torah) is symbolized in the wheat harvest that is celebrated on the fiftieth day of HaBikkuim (Shavuot, Pentecost).
 What we see in this festival illustration is:

-Only the Presence of the Humble Man can make the Glory of Adonai Rise!
+Only the presence of the Humble Man can make the Glory of Adonai (our Father and our G-d) Rise!

 It was during this period of just 49 days that the chosen people of the Father of Glory (Avi HaKavod) underwent a radical transformation.
 This transformation is depicted in the process of the refining process of the barley sacrifice that is harvested from the ground on Shabbat (the Sabbath), ground into fine flour, and presented as an offering to the heavenly Father on the morning of the first day.
 Thereafter, for the following 49 days that lead up to Shavuot (the Feast of Weeks) this refined (perfected) barley flour undergoes a transformation of fermentation.